awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 }
 ```

 To create an event selector, run the `put-event-selectors` command\.
+If you want to log Insights events on the trail, be sure the event selector enables logging of the Insights types you want configured your trail\.
+For more information about logging Insights events, see [Logging Insights events for trails](logging-insights-events-with-cloudtrail.md)\.

 When an event occurs in your account, CloudTrail evaluates the configuration for your trails\.
 If the event matches any event selector for a trail, the trail processes and logs the event\.
 You can configure up to 5 event selectors for a trail and up to 250 data resources for a trail\.
 For more information, see [Logging data events](logging-data-events-with-cloudtrail.md)\.

 **Topics**
 + [Example trail with specific event selectors](#configuring-event-selector-example1)